group of people practicing yoga outside

 Who do I talk to about an endometriosis diagnosis?

 Did you know you can see a certified nurse-midwife for concerns you have regarding your menstrual cycle?
-This includes pain, irregular bleeding, or other concerns.
+This includes pain, irregular bleeding or other concerns.
 Did you also know that CNMs are also nurse practitioners?
 You can also see a midwife for all your well-woman needs and annual exams.